SPIDER-MAN

 connected through the use of a flashback in an Amazing Friends episode.

-NBC bought the concept.
+NBC bought that concept.

 Magneto switches from fighting mutants to swatting bugs. |

-Spider-Man, instead, made its way to syndication in a
+Spider-Man, instead, made its way to syndication in a package that included the

-cartoon to bolster the episode
+original Spider-Man cartoon to bolster the episode count.
+It

-count.
-It debuted the same day as Amazing
+debuted the same day as Amazing

 Friends on September 12, 1981.
 The